bmoazen/Credit_Risk_Analysis/README.md

 - Undersampling (Cluster Centroids)<br /> creates "clusters" using averages of nearby points of the over-represented class, essentially reducing their influence in the model
 - Synthetic Minority Oversampling Technique with Edited Nearest Neighbor (SMOTEENN)<br/> combines over- and under-sampling using SMOTE and Edited Nearest Neighbors (ENN)
 <br />
-Shown below is a table of the balanced accuracy scores for logistic regression models using training data taken by each sampling technique where HR is "high-risk" and LR is "low-risk"
+Shown below is a table of the balanced accuracy, precision, and recall scores for logistic regression models using training data taken by each sampling technique where HR is "high-risk" and LR is "low-risk"

 | Sampling Technique | Balanced Accuracy | Precision | Recall |
 | --- | --- | --- | --- |